The 60-second version

 Practical takeaways

-- Loaded long-length stretching for 30-60 min daily over 6-12 weeks produces small but measurable hypertrophy (4-8% cross-sectional area).
+- Loaded long-length stretching for 30-60 min daily over 6-12 weeks produces small but measurable hypertrophy (roughly 15% cross-sectional area in the one published trial that measured it).

 - Effect is smaller than equivalent resistance training time but is additive when combined with lifting.